-In 2016, the European Union adopted the Directive on Security of Network and Information Systems (the NIS Directive) in order to enhance cybersecurity standards for certain businesses with IT infrastructure in the European Union.
+In 2016, the European Union adopted the Directive on Security of Network and Information Systems (the NIS Directive) to enhance cybersecurity standards for certain businesses with IT infrastructure in the European Union.
 The directive generally applies only to certain critical infrastructure where specific thresholds are met (eg, energy, health, transport, banking and digital infrastructure).
 Entities regulated under the NIS Directive must implement state-of-the-art cybersecurity measures and report breaches to national cyber regulators.

 Communications and marketing

 The 2002 ePrivacy Directive, which has been implemented into domestic member state law, applies to electronic communications in addition to the GDPR.
 It covers a wide range of issues, such as collection of traffic data, cookies and unsolicited communications.
 It goes beyond the GDPR; for example, certain cookies may be used only if the user has given consent, and certain marketing communications require that recipients have explicitly opted in to receive them.
 EU discussions to replace the directive with a regulation continue.